-Neutrals are divided into “expert panels” which focus on the various types of disputes the centre handles, which are split fairly evenly between commercial and civil matters.
+Neutrals are divided into “expert panels” that focus on the various types of disputes the centre handles, which are split fairly evenly between commercial and civil matters.

 Who’s on the neutrals list?

-Among the judges, GAR readers will recognise names like Babak Barin and Barry Leon.
+Among the judges, GAR readers will recognise names such as Babak Barin and Barry Leon.

 Why’s it only “worth a closer look”?